FAQ - Flash Train related questions

 The LMTD displayed is wrong

-Its not wrong.
+It is not wrong.
 It is calculated from the condensing temperature of the vapor, rather than the actual terminal temperatures.
-Here is what is going on - this shows the temperature profiles along the length of the exchanger for the cold and hot sides:
+Here is what is going on - this shows the temperature profiles along the length of the heat exchanger (condenser) for the cold and hot sides:

-In summary, the LMTD displayed in the condenser model is calculated from the liquor terminal temperatures and the vapor condensing temperature and that is a perfectly adequate assumption for basic design.
+In summary, the LMTD displayed in the heat exchanger model is calculated from the liquor terminal temperatures and the vapor condensing temperature and that is a perfectly adequate assumption for basic design.
 In the real world, you are lucky if you know your heat transfer coefficients to within 20%.